ferraricastro/personal-finance-app/README.md

 # Personal Finance App
-A simple and fast personal finance app focused on reducing friction in daily expense tracking.
+A simple and fast personal finance app focused on reducing friction in daily financial tracking.

 ## Problem
 Many people try to manage their personal finances but fail to stay consistent over time.